edibotopic/edibotopic-website/content/notes/systemism.md

 $$

 At the bottom there is another causal relation $A_1 \to B_1$ occupying the `micro` level.
-The micro is relatively less salient or immediate, and may require deep reasoning or the use of instruments:
+The micro is less salient or immediate, and may require deep reasoning or the use of instruments:

 - How is the button implemented and does it produce the bug?
-- Which type of chemicals did I mix and what reaction was generated?
+- Which type of chemicals were added and what reaction was generated?

-Moving between the two levels — micro and macro — is characteristic of:
+Moving between the two levels — micro and macro — during active discovery is characteristic by:

 * **Analysis**: determining the micro-level causes responsible for macro-level effects
-* **Synthesis**: creating macro-level effects through manipulation of micro-level components
+* **Synthesis**: observing macro-level effects through manipulation of micro-level components

 After restricting ourselves to a single level of analysis in our methodology,